-Rangers sign Cantwell from Norwich City
+Rangers sign midfielder Cantwell from Norwich

 - You can now get Rangers news notifications in the BBC Sport app - find out more

-"I am extremely happy to welcome Todd to Rangers," said the Ibrox boss.

-"He is a player that is fully aligned to our playing style and we believe he will be a key player for the club in the coming seasons.
+Beale said Cantwell is "fully aligned" to Rangers' playing style, adding: "We believe he will be a key player for the club in the coming seasons.

 "I am looking forward to working with him on the pitch this week and integrating him into our fantastic football club."